The following are the editorial and advertising policies of Drops of Ink, the Libertyville High School student news publication.

 FUNDING: Funding and the publication budget comes largely from the publication’s student activities account.
 Additional funding comes from the sale of advertisements and subscriptions.
 The bulk of the publication’s spending is on printing costs for the newsmagazine, in addition to website hosting and maintenance fees.
 Funds not used at the end of each school year will be put towards future issue productions or other staff-related costs.

-CONTACT: Send all comments, questions, and concerns to the Editor-in-Chief at email@example.com, adviser at firstname.lastname@example.org, or general publication account, email@example.com.
+CONTACT: Send all comments, questions, and concerns to the Editor-in-Chiefs at firstname.lastname@example.org and email@example.com, adviser at firstname.lastname@example.org, or general publication account, email@example.com.
 These comments will be brought to the attention of the editorial board at the next meeting and handled within the deadlines of the issue cycle.